Junior Cup: Larne overpower Banbridge

 Stuart Andrews crosses for Larne’s first try

 However, the powerful Larne scrum began to get on top and Larne turned the screw for the remainder of the half.
-Like Banbridge before them, Larne probably should have scored more points in this purple patch but both sides were guilty of poor ball control at contact, with several chances spilled, but their big scrum kept them going forward and after a few attempts Stuart Johnston battled to the line for Larne’s second, Garrett converting.
+Like Banbridge before them, Larne probably should have scored more points in this purple patch but both sides were guilty of poor ball control at contact, with several chances spilled, but their big scrum kept them going forward and after a few attempts battled to the line for Larne’s second, Garrett converting.

 Bann struck back just before the break with their second penalty to take the game to 6 – 14 as the teams changed ends.